-Spotting a Daylily (Hemerocallis)
+How to Spot a Daylily (Hemerocallis)

 The leaves are a dead giveaway as to which plant you have.
 Daylilies have long, flat strap-shaped blades that grow in clumps from the crown of the plant, at the soil line.
 Daylilies can grow up to 4 feet tall.
 Daylilies also grow from thick, tuberous roots that are easily divided.

 Daylilies are popular with hybridizing breeders, and there are over 30,000 named varieties.
 Each flower blooms for only one day, which is why daylilies do not make good cut flowers.
-The name Hemerocallis comes from the Greek words "hemera", which means day and "kallos", which means beauty.
+The name Hemerocallis comes from the Greek words "Hemera," which means day and "kallos," which means beauty.
 The flowers are borne on thin stalks, or scapes, that grow from the base of the plant.
 The scapes may be multi-branched.

 What’s a Tiger Lily?